 Replacing the face glass.

-Empirically, I discovered that the clocks run well at 135mA with a 1/3 second pulse.
+Empirically, I discovered that the clocks run well at 135mA with a 1/3 second pulse constant-polarity.
+Polarity is not important.
 I do not have official specifications.
 At 300mA, the ratchet is quite loud and the clocks randomly lose 0-3 minutes per day.
 The sensitivity of the ratchet to current, the series wiring, no synchronization mechanism, and the lack of maintenance as a whole at the school may explain why the school clocks were off.

 The TIM2015 by design creates 30 second pulses however these slave clocks require 60 second pulses.
 My driver circuit uses a 4027 JK flip flop (30s to 60s) followed by a 4098 non-retriggerable one-shot (pulse width) followed by a IRL540 MOSFET (clock coil driver).
 The driver has an on/off switch and a pushbutton to manually step the clocks.
 The 2 clocks are connected in series with a 24v DC wall wart, a 250mA fuse, and a 150 ohm 5w resistor.
 What we have here is a 90-100 year old clock is being controlled by a TIM2015 and an MOSFET!
 I added the one-shot to reduce the chance of a cable or other problem from applying constant DC to the clock coils.

 Distribution box connecting the driver to the clocks.
 The 150 ohm current limiting resistor can be seen.